-The school reports that nearly every student in the Class of 2016 had an internship before graduating, and 99% had a job within 90 of graduating.
-The average starting salary was $60,810, and top employers include PricewaterhouseCoopers, Ernst & Young, and KPMG.
+The school reports that nearly every student in the Class of 2017 had an internship before graduating, and 95% had a job within 90 days of graduating.
+The average starting salary was $63,437 — up from 2016’s average of $60,810 — and top employers include PricewaterhouseCoopers, Ernst & Young, and Deloitte.

 WHAT ALUMNI SAY